Zeta Psi – former Brotherhood Chair

 Why do you think your organization is important and meaningful on campus?

-How did you decide to get involved in Engineering Ambassadors?
+How did you decide to take on your roles in Zeta Psi?

-How does your work with Engineering Ambassadors give you the opportunity to use your gifts and passions?
+How did your work with Zeta Psi give you the opportunity to use your gifts and passions?

-Anything to say for students who might want to join this club?
+Anything to say for students who might want to join Greek life?